MirageNet/Mirage/README.md

 6. Push to the branch: `git push origin my-new-feature`
 7. Submit a pull request and let the team review your work. :smiley:

-The team will review it ASAP and give it the stamp of approval, ask for changes or decline it with a detailed explaination.
+The team will review it ASAP and give it the stamp of approval, ask for changes or decline it with a detailed explanation.

 Thank you for using Mirage and we hope to see your project be successful!